 11.7 Section 70: Right to legal advice

-Services should ensure that satisfactory arrangements have been made with the local branch of the New Zealand Law Society to ensure that a patient or proposed patient can obtain the services of a lawyer if they do not already have a lawyer.
+Services should ensure that patients and their family/whānau are aware of, or have the contact details of, district inspectors available in their area.
+Where a patient requires alternative legal advice, services should ensure that satisfactory arrangements have been made with the local branch of the New Zealand Law Society to ensure that a patient or proposed patient can obtain the services of a lawyer if they do not already have a lawyer.
 This can be facilitated by obtaining from the Law Society a list of names of counsel suitably experienced and trained to give legal advice under section 70 of the Act.

 If a patient or proposed patient asks to see a named lawyer, that person should be contacted.
 Note that under section 23(1)(b) of the NZBORA ‘everyone ... who is detained under any enactment ... shall have the right to consult and instruct a lawyer without delay and to be informed of that right’.
 This right to legal advice extends to proposed patients.

-11.8 Section 71: Right to company and seclusion
+11.8 Section 71: Right to company, and seclusion

 Section 71 provides that every patient is entitled to the company of others.
 In practice, this right is applied in inpatient units to ensure that patients are not isolated without cause.
 There is no enforceable right for treating clinicians to ensure that a patient enjoys company in the community, but in some situations it may be appropriate for clinicians to take steps to promote social and family contact.

+The goal of reducing and eventually eliminating seclusion in mental health services was introduced in 2012.
+Since the creation of the Mental Health Act attitudes to the use of restrictive practices have evolved.
+It is now generally recognised that seclusion has no therapeutic value.
+Research shows that seclusion and restraint can damage relationships and traumatise both the person and staff involved (Te Pou o te Whakaaro Nui 2018).
+Our data tells us that nationally Māori and Pacific peoples are much more likely to be secluded than others.
+This requires an emphasis by inpatient services on reducing seclusion rates for Māori and Pacific peoples and is linked to providing culturally responsive services (refer section 4 of this document).

 In rare cases it may become necessary for a patient or a proposed patient to be secluded for their own safety or the safety of others.
 In such cases, section 71 of the Act should be observed and the procedures set out in the publication Seclusion under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health February 2010) and the Health And Disability Services (Restraint Minimisation and Safe Practice) Standards (NZS 8134.2:2008) should be adhered to.
 Assessment of a proposed patient should be conducted as a matter of urgency in such circumstances.
 No more force than is necessary should be used to seclude a person.

 11.9 Section 72: Right to receive visitors and make telephone calls